vcsumedha/INF502-Project/README.md

 The same steps were repeated for sequence 2.
 We measure and report the max_score across all posible shifting.

-### Finding longest contiguous chain across diferent shifts {#finding-longest-contiguous-chain-across-diferent-shifts}
+### Finding longest contiguous chain across diferent shifts

 The steps to find the longest contiguous chain by shifting sequence1: